 (ii) Estimating Capital/Startup and Operation and Maintenance Costs

 The type of industry costs associated with the information collection activities in the subject standard are both labor costs which are addressed elsewhere in this ICR and the costs associated with continuous monitoring.
-The capital/startup costs are one-time costs when a facility becomes subject to the regulation.
-The annual operation and maintenance costs are the ongoing costs to maintain the monitor and other costs such as photocopying and postage.
+The capital/startup costs are one-time costs when a facility becomes subject to the regulation and need to install control devices to comply with the rule.
+The annual operation and maintenance costs are the ongoing costs to maintain the monitoring devices and other costs such as photocopying and postage.

 (iii) Capital/Startup vs. Operation and Maintenance (O&M) Costs